mabartlett/TCSS422Notes/_topics/02_processes.md

 ### Fork

 Parent processes create child processes.
 In Unix, `init` creates the first process and has a PID of 0 or 1.
-Processes are made by using the C function **`fork()`** in Linux.
+Processes are made by using the C function **`fork()`** in Linux, which is defined in `unistd.h`.
 The process returned has its own PCB and address space.
 The `fork()` function "[i]nitializes the address space with a copy of the entire contents of the address space of the parent."
 This is very important!
 Also important to note is that *this function returns twice*, hence the name "fork."
 "It returns the child's PID to the parent and '0' to the child."
 Quite often, the terminal is the parent process.
 The order of execution of processes is typically non-deterministic (and we assume it is unless stated otherwise).
+The `fork()` function returns a type `pid_t`, which is defined in `sys/types.h`.

 One C function defined by the Linux API is `getpid()`, which returns the PID of the calling process.
 It is defined in `unistd.h`.